TheMindCompany/signedurl/README.md

 Generate signed url request for remote storage.
 Currently supports AWS S3 but more will come.
 Use as a cli based utility for daily engineering or as HA HTTP REST service.

-## TODO

- Remaining work for 0.1.* releases:

- - TTL settings to module.

 ## Install

 Use the below command to install binary or build from source.